Ebrahim Alkazi

-Ebrahim Alkazi (18 October 1925 – 4 August 2020) was an Indian theatre director and drama teacher.
+Ebrahim Alkazi (18 October 1925 – 4 August 2020) was a Saudi Indian theatre director and drama teacher.
 A rigid disciplinarian, he instilled in his acting students an awe and reverence that they still carry with them, with several of them having had the privilege of continuing the practice and training in the NSD Repertory Company, an introduction made to the National School of Drama by Alkazi.
 His standards later became very influential.
-He also remained the Director of National School of Drama, New Delhi (1962–1977) He was also a noted art connoisseur, collector and gallery owner, and founded the Art Heritage Gallery in Delhi with his wife, Roshen Alkazi.
+He also remained the Director of National School of Drama, New Delhi (1962–1977).
+He was also a noted art connoisseur, collector and gallery owner, and founded the Art Heritage Gallery in Delhi with his wife, Roshen Alkazi.

 Staging more than fifty plays in his lifetime, Alkazi used both proscenium stages and the open-air venues.
 His designs for the open-air venues were acclaimed for their visual nature and for the original spins he put on each stage production, including those he had previously directed before.
 Trained at Royal Academy of Dramatic Art (RADA), he won the BBC Broadcasting Award in 1950.
 He has directed over 50 plays, including famous productions of: Girish Karnad's Tughlaq, Mohan Rakesh's Ashadh Ka Ek Din, Dharamvir Bharati's Andha Yug and numerous Shakespeare and Greek plays.
 In 2002, Ebrahim Alkazi said in an interview with the BBC, "I think that there are certain ground root elements in theatre, there is a certain set of rootedness and earthiness in the work you do, and unless your inspiration and the concept in the work of theatre starts from there, I don’t think you can create fine work.
 You have to create an atmosphere; you have to work within salubrious surrounding".